 The material provided went above and beyond to give us all the information we would need to support our young people in their engagement.
 It was clearly very well thought out.”
 Parent

 Honestly his willing participation is HUGE.
 I very much was not sure if he’d sit for the group, so the fact that he’s staying engaged is pretty amazing.
-I credit it to the way you are incorporating all of the young people’s interests so beautifully and making it clear that they can
+I credit it to the way you are incorporating all of the young people’s interests so beautifully and making it clear that they can participate how and if they want to.
+I appreciate you!Parent

 “The key aspect was the flexibility within the structure – so being able to catch up with the video replays, being able to eat during the sessions, or move around.
 It was ok to leave before the end if needed as well.
 This felt really different and also accommodating.”
 Parent